Miners lead European shares up, Zodiac zooms higher

 By Sudip Kar-Gupta

-LONDON, June 15 European shares rose on Wednesday after a five-day losing streak caused by jitters over next week's British referendum on European Union membership, with Zodiac Aerospace surging after posting higher sales.
+LONDON, June 15 European shares rose on Wednesday after a five-day losing streak caused by jitters about next week's British referendum on European Union membership, with Zodiac Aerospace surging after posting higher sales.

 Traders said the likelihood that the U.S. Federal Reserve would keep interest rates unchanged on Wednesday was also helping to support stock markets, as lower rates reduce investors' returns on bonds and their appeal compared to stocks.